cal-itp/benefits/docs/configuration/transit-provider.md

      - Logos: Typically found attached to a GitHub issue comment
      - Active: Leave **unchecked** for now
 1. Cal-ITP creates new `EnrollmentFlow`s in the local or dev environment.
-   - For each enrollment flow the new agency will be using, add an enrollment flow with the following:
+   - For each enrollment flow the new provider will be using, add an enrollment flow with the following:
      - System name
      - Label (retype the system name)
      - Choose the `TransitAgency` that was just created